notTypecast/planar_quadrotor/README.md

 # HMPC Method
 Implementation of the HMPC (Hybrid MPC) method.
-A multi-layer perceptron is used to supplement a dynamic model of a system, enabling the resulting _hybrid model_ to learn via a online appoach and correct model uncertainties.
+A multi-layer perceptron is used to supplement a dynamic model of a system, enabling the resulting _hybrid model_ to learn via an online appoach and correct model uncertainties.

 ## Execution Examples
 Regular MPC with a model without uncertainties: